O Le Pupu-Puʿe National Park: History

 The park was established in 1978 under the authority of the National Parks and Reserves Act 1974.
 Originally covering 2800 hectares, the park was later expanded to 4234 hectares.
 In 2008 an adjoining forestry project was incorporated, as well as the Togitogiga Recreational Reserve, expanding the park to 5019 hectares.

 The park was initially managed by the Forestry Division of the Ministry of Agriculture, Forestry, Fisheries and Meteorology.
 In 1989 control was passed to the Lands, Surveys and Environment Department.
 In 2005, it was transferred again, to the Ministry of Natural Resources and Environment.

 Ecology

 The park extends from Mount Fito and Mount Le Pu’e on Upolu's central ridge to the coast, taking in the entire range of forest types found on Upolu.
 It includes areas of montane and lowland forest as well as littoral vegetation.
 352 native plant species have been recorded in the park, representing half of Samoa's native plant-life.
 51 animal species have been recorded, including the Samoa flying fox, Insular flying fox, and Pacific sheath-tailed bat.
 The Pacific boa is also believed to be present, and remains were found in the park in 2018.

+In the wake of cyclones Ofa and Val 10% of the park area has been taken over by the invasive Merremia plant.